Europe's seductive West.

 4. day Nazaré – Óbidos 44 km

 In the morning you cycle along the cliffs to the beautiful coastal town of São Martinho do Porto with its unique lagoon.
 Connected only by a narrow opening to the open sea, the lagoon's water is swimming and bathing suitable for most of the year.
-The adjacent huge sand dune is surrounded by steep cliffs - a real feast for the eyes.
 After another break in the seaside village of Foz do Arelho you cycle through a small wine growing area inland to Óbidos, the Portuguese "Rothenburg ob der Tauber".
 If the crowds of visitors have left the picturesque place in the evening, you can still enjoy all the highlights with leisure: the small decorated streets, the imposing castle complex, the idyllic mountain panorama and the preserved city wall, on which the historic city can be completely surrounded.

 5. day Óbidos – Peniche 51 km